 The 2026 World Cup is the largest kit showcase in tournament history.
 Forty-eight teams, 13 manufacturers, and more than 100 individual shirts across home, away, and third kits.
-Adidas outfit 24 teams.
-Nike have 16.
-Puma have 12.
-The rest — Kappa, Umbro, Kelme, Marathon, Reebok, Saeta, 7Saber — account for the most interesting design stories in the tournament.
+Adidas, Nike, and Puma dominate the tournament, while brands such as Umbro, Kelme, Marathon, Reebok, Saeta, and 7Saber provide some of the most distinctive designs.

 If you only buy one shirt